Skip to main content

 cache_list

-List all registered caches for an active database instance, showing hit rate and total operations to monitor cache efficiency.
+List all caches (semantic and agent) for a Valkey or Redis instance, showing hit rate and total operations to evaluate cache effectiveness.

 Instructions